Use Debt Payoff To Get A Credit Increase

 Your credit cards are revolving accounts, meaning your balance can be rolled over from month to month, based on whatever terms you have agreed to with the credit company.
 Since this type of loan is an unsecured debt, meaning there is no direct asset behind this debt, maintaining credit card balances tends to heavily weigh down your FICO score.
 While it is best to pay off your credit card debt for the obvious reasons, the positive impact of this pay-off for your credit scoring makes this option the most significant choice.
 When you pay off an installment loan, the balance is zero and the account is closed, falling off your credit report after 7 years.
 When you pay off your credit card accounts, the account stays open and simply maintains a zero balance.
 With the knowledge that long-standing account history is a major contributing factor to your score, be sure to leave those accounts open once they are paid off.

 If you find yourself with a little extra money in your pocket, whether it’s in your monthly budget or in a lump sum, pay close attention to what your long-term financial goals are.
-If your wish is to have your mortgage or auto loan paid off, do so because it will provide additional monthly income and save on interest.
+If your wish is to have your mortgage or auto loan paid off, do so because it will provide additional monthly income and potentially reduce interest.
 Do not go into it with the expectations of boosting your credit score.

 Do you have questions regarding how your credit score works, and how it is impacted by paying off your debt?